sintefenergy/rewemo/README.md

-# Energy time series using ERA5 dataset
+# ReWeMo - Renewable energy time series from numerical weather model data

 Documentation about the